bradwestness/bradwestness.github.io/_posts/2024/2024-04-07-organizing-your-code-to-minimize-the-blast-radius.md

     G --> |Depends on| J[(Orders)]
 </pre>

-Even though you've not got multiple "types of things" whithin one domain, you've still got a pretty clear demarcation of the blast radius of any given change.
+Even though you've now got multiple "types of things" whithin one domain, you've still got a pretty clear demarcation of the blast radius of any given change.
 If you change the Product repository, you shouldn't have to re-test the User service, for example.

 Or, if you determine that the Product service really should be spun off into it's own separate microservice (if it has different scaling needs, say) you can pull it out cleanly without having to worry about untangling it from too many other concerns.

 ### Let's Get Real

 Now, this is still an overly-rosy view of a system architecture.
-In practice, what ends up happening is that the User service needs to pull some Order data in.
+In practice, what tends to happen is that the User service needs to pull some Order data in.
 And the Order service obviously needs to get the products on a given order.
-If you're using dependnecy injection and inversion-of-control pattnerns, it's all too easy to simply inject another Repository into the User service.
+If you're using dependnecy injection and inversion-of-control pattnerns, it's all too easy to simply inject another repository instance into the User service.
 Which means there are now a few more lines of dependency to keep track of.

-If you were to pull an accurate diagram of a system like this, you'd probably wind up with a diagram that looks a little like this:
+If you were to pull an accurate diagram of a system like this, it would probably look more like this:

 <pre class="mermaid">
 flowchart TD